 The process of growing up means we need to learn how to be separate from our parents.
 This often starts where your child feels most comfortable and safe – in your home.
 They will suddenly feel a powerful urge to distinguish themselves from you.
-That’s not easy since they’ve spent pretty much all of their lives not only living with you but also learning how to live from you.
+That’s not easy since they’ve spent pretty much all of their lives not only living with you, but also learning how to live from you.

-What could usually be a simple difference of opinion about, say, the music you choose to listen to becomes about so much more than that.
+What could usually be a simple difference of opinion about, say, the music you choose to listen to, becomes about so much more than that.
 Your child feels the need to share how much they despise your choices and what terrible choices they are.
 And it can become quite personal.

-It can help to understand this is a natural marker of development and something that is necessary for your child in order to grow into an independent adult.
-Sure, we have to hop down off those pedestals our children have had us on since they were babies, but it’s an opportunity to form a new relationship – one where our teens can get to know the real us, not just the superhero version.
+It can help to understand that teen rebellion is a natural marker of development.
+It’s something that is necessary for your child to grow into an independent adult.
+Sure, we have to hop down off those pedestals our children have had us on since they were babies, but think of it as an opportunity to form a new relationship.
+One where our teens can get to know the real us, not just the superhero version.

-If they’re walking a fine line when it comes to manners – or even crossing it with great strides – it can help to remind your teen that they’re free to disagree and to be annoyed, but it’s not okay to be rude or disrespectful.
+If they’re walking a fine line when it comes to manners – or even crossing it with great strides – it can help to remind your teen that while they’re free to disagree and to be annoyed, but it’s never okay to be rude or disrespectful.
 This is a skill they need to practise at home in order to be good at it in the outside world.

 There is a light at the end of the tunnel: once teens go through this process and establish their own personality, their parental allergy will usually clear up.
 They will develop the ability to sort our character traits into categories that they couldn’t before.
 They can dislike our taste in music but understand that it has nothing to do with them, and it doesn’t make us a terrible human.